Reach Out Today

 Holiday Family Gathering

 By the opposite token, maybe the reason you are feeling holiday stress and depression isn’t due to what gifts to get your family members, but over having to spend time with them at all.
 A holiday family gathering can be difficult during recovery due to a wide range of reasons.
+Complex family dynamics and the need to navigate difficult topics during social gatherings can add to the stress, making these events even more challenging.
+Grief and loss can also make the holiday season a painful reminder of what has been lost.

 Perhaps this is due to differing values, clashing communication styles, or negative feelings based on past experiences.
 Whatever the reason is, there are a variety of things you can do to minimize stress from family over the coming holidays.
+Creating new traditions can help reduce the stress associated with old ones that may bring pain.
+Setting boundaries is also important to protect your well-being during family gatherings.

 What You Can Do About It

 In addition, limit how much time you spend with family members who bring you down.
 Prioritize quality time with family and friends who make you happy and lift your spirits.
+If traditional family relationships are strained, spending time with your chosen family—those supportive people you opt to include in your life—can bring joy and emotional support during the holidays.

 You can also practice mindfulness.
 Sometimes, we have to spend time with people who annoy us.
 We can’t always avoid it, nor express our displeasure at their annoying behavior.
 By practicing mindfulness, you can be more aware of when negative emotions are increasing, and you can take the appropriate actions to reduce those feelings.
+Focus on what you can control, and try to let go of what is beyond your control during the holiday season.

 Finally, consider improving your communication skills.
 It’s possible that the communication issues with your family members aren’t exclusively the fault of that member.
 While you can’t force someone else to do something, you can always take steps to improve yourself.
 This could include things like practicing active listening, being mindful of your body language, assuming positive intent in what the other person says, and being more assertive and self-confident.